Home > Guides > The best audio interfaces under $1,000: High-end recording at a low price

 Does a cheap interface affect sound quality?

 Price isn’t necessarily equivalent to sound quality.
 More expensive interfaces use better components.
-But when it comes to sound quality you need to think about the quality of the converters, the preamps, and your playback system.
+When it comes to sound quality you need to think about converter quality, preamps, and your playback system.
 Good monitors give you a better idea of how things actually sound, so you want a good set.

 What is the best brand of audio interface?

 In terms of the best audio interfaces under $1,000, Universal Audio, PreSonus, Audient, and Focusrite all make great gear.
-We chose the PreSonus Quantum 2626, but the Universal Audio Apollo Arrow is great too, and it gives you access to the great sounds of the UA plugins.
+We chose the PreSonus Quantum 2626.
+The Universal Audio Apollo Arrow is great too, and gives you access to the great sounds of the UA plugins.

 Christian de Looper